 Vegetarian French Onion Soup with Mushrooms

-French onion soup goes one better with “meaty” mushrooms that amp up the flavor without weighing you down.
+French onion soup gets even more delicious with "meaty" mushrooms; they amp up the flavor without weighing you down.

 Chicken with Mushrooms

 Quick and delicious, this simple recipe combines chicken cutlets, button mushrooms, a little white wine, and some thyme for an irresistible one-pan main dish.

 Meaty button or cremini mushrooms are offset by fresh dill and a spicy, richly-flavored crème fraîche sauce in this umami-packed main that's on the table in 35 minutes.